 One of the main difficulties in the fight against counterfeits is that many fakes are so good they can’t be detected by the human eye.
 The UK’s recent withdrawal of the circular pound coin is a good example.
 Around one in 30 of the coins in circulation were counterfeits according to the Royal Mint.
 The real coin was made of copper, zinc and nickel in a specific formulation.
 Fakes were often made from lead sprayed to look like the real coin and were undetectable to the naked eye.

-X-ray fluorescence technology offers a reliable method of spotting counterfeits in metal manufacturing.
-A handheld XRF analyser, such as the X-MET8000 by Hitachi High-Tech, can identify over 1,600 alloys and a wide range of elements (from Magnesiuim to Uranium), and tell you the composition of just about any metal object
+X-ray fluorescence technology offers a reliable method of spotting counterfeits in metal manufacturing and analyzing precious metals.
+A handheld XRF analyzer, such as the X-MET8000 by Hitachi High-Tech, can identify over 1,600 alloys and a wide range of elements (from Magnesiuim to Uranium), and tell you the composition of just about any metal object

 Primary x-rays are generated by the source and directed at the sample surface, when the beam hits the atoms in the sample, they react by generating characteristic secondary x-rays that are collected and processed by a detector.
 A spectrum then generated to show the x-rays intensity peaks versus their energy.